Timsche/wow-spellLib/README.md

 From that point on the library and data can be accessed by calling **self.spellLib**.

 ## Accessing spell data directly (not recommended)
-*It is highly recommended to use the provided functions below to get the data.*
+**It is highly recommended to use the provided functions below to get the data.**
-The basis for this library is a simple lua table.
-It contains the name, id, passive and rank for each spell.
+The basis for this library is are three simple lua table.
+The first one is called **self.classSpells** and contains the name(string), id(integer), passiv (boolean), requiresAura(boolean), requiredAuraID(nil or integer) and rank(integer) for each spell.
 The spells are sorted for each class and their specilizations, e.g. the spelldata for mages is stored like this:
 ```
 self.classSpells = {
   ...
   MAGE = {
     BASIC = {...},
     ARCANE = {
-      { name = "Alter Time", id = 342245, passive = 0, rank = 1 },
+      { name = "Alter Time", id = 342245, passive = 0, rank = 1, requiresAura = false, requiredAuraID = nil },
-      { name = "Arcane Barrage", id = 44425, passive = 0, rank = 1 },
+      { name = "Arcane Barrage", id = 44425, passive = 0, rank = 1, requiresAura = false, requiredAuraID = nil },
       ...
     },
     FIRE = {...},